openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 [Middle Phase Transformations](#middle-phase-transformations).

 ### NHWC to NCHW Layout Change <a name="layout-change"></a>

 There are several middle transformations responsible for changing model layout from NHWC to NCHW.
-These transformations are triggered by default for TensorFlow\* models only because it is the only framework with Convolution operations in NHWC layout.
-This layout change is disabled if the model does not have operations that OpenVINO&trade needs to execute in NCHW layout, for example, Convolutions in NHWC layout.
-It is still possible to force Model Optimizer to do layout change using `--disable_nhwc_to_nchw` command-line parameter.
+These transformations are triggered by default for TensorFlow models as TensorFlow supports Convolution operations in the NHWC layout.

+This layout change is disabled automatically if the model does not have operations that OpenVINO&trade needs to execute in the NCHW layout, for example, Convolutions in NHWC layout.

+It is still possible to force Model Optimizer to do layout change, using `--disable_nhwc_to_nchw` command-line parameter, although it is not advised.

 The layout change is a complex problem and detailed explanation of it is out of this document scope.
 A very brief explanation of this process is provided below: